Scale model kit FROG F201 Heinkel He111

 Parts provided in the kit give alternatives for the standard bomber or torpedo bomber.
 For the latter, special carriers and two torpedoes are included.
 The special rear gun installation fitted in the extreme rear fuselage of the H-6 is also provided as an alternative.

 Transfers supplied are for two versions, a standard Battle of Britain H-1 based at Villacoublay, near Paris, during the summer of 1940 and operated by II Gruppe/ KG55, and an H-6 torpedo bomber of 5 Staffel/W Gruppe/KG26 "Lowen" operating in the Mediterranean area during 1942.
-With the corrections and alterations carried out, Frog's Heinkel Helll makes up into a fine model and is, I think, the best yet of this famous aircraft.
+With the corrections and alterations carried out, Frog's Heinkel He111 makes up into a fine model and is, I think, the best yet of this famous aircraft.
 It is bound to prove very popular with modellers.
 Cost of the kit is 78p.

 AIRCRAFT ILLUSTRATED 1972-08